Trainings and Workshops

 Heroes in training, get to sit back and enjoy the day as they work together to learn crucial lessons about their own psychology that will help them take heroic action.
 In-person workshops are available for groups with up to 22 participants.
 Virtual workshops are available for individuals.

-Secondary school teachers and non-profit youth workers can use HIP lessons on a trial basis with a limited number of users.
-This membership does not require training.
+Secondary school teachers and non-profit youth workers can use the HIP lessons on a trial basis for a year with a limited number of users.

 A professional membership allows for individual HIP Educators to deliver HIP lessons in their communities.
 Professional members receive a detailed training for each lesson they wish to teach, supplementary resources, and mentorship from a HIP trainer.
 Professional members will also have access to the HIP online community where they have the opportunity to collaborate with other educators, seek further professional development, and receive exclusive content from HIP Headquarters.